wp-plugins/envoke-supersized/readme.txt

 * The first publicly available version of the Envoke Supersized plugin

 == Upgrade Notice ==

+= 1.3.1 =
+Fixed bug that prevented the plugin from working correctly in some versions of Internet Explorer

 = 1.3.0 =
 Security Improvements